Physics-Driven Local-Whole Elastic Deformation Modeling for Point Cloud Representation Learning: Related Work

-\textbf{Unsupervised Point Cloud Representation Learning:} Nowadays, numerous unsupervised learning methods have emerged.
-Generative methods learn features through self-reconstruction \cite{wang2021unsupervised,zhang2022point,LI2023109200,yang2018foldingnet,han2023graph,tsai2022self}.
+Nowadays, numerous unsupervised learning methods have emerged.
+Generative methods learn features through self-reconstruction \cite{wang2021unsupervised,zhang2025point,LI2023109200,yang2018foldingnet,han2023graph,tsai2022self}.
 For example, HC-VAE \cite{LI2023109200} introduces a hierarchical consistency mechanism to progressively generate high-quality point clouds.
 FoldingNet \cite{yang2018foldingnet} reconstructs arbitrary point clouds using a graph-based encoder and a folding-based decoder.
-Recently, recovering missing parts from masked inputs \cite{zhang2022masked,lin2024patchmixing,zhang2022point,zhang2023pointvst} has also become a prominent research focus.
+Recently, recovering missing parts from masked inputs \cite{zhang2022masked,lin2024patchmixing,zhang2025point,zhang2023pointvst,10250984} has also become a prominent research focus.
 MaskSurf \cite{zhang2022masked} designs a transformer-based encoder-decoder network to estimate the position of the masking point and its corresponding normal vector.
-Point-DAE \cite{zhang2022point} reconstructs various corrupted point clouds by decomposing the reconstruction of a complete point cloud into detailed local patches and a coarse global shape, thereby alleviating the issue of positional leakage in the reconstruction process.
-However, generative methods tend to learn the latent representations of point clouds through whole reconstruction tasks, overlooking local features and their impact on the whole structure.
+Point-DAE \cite{zhang2025point} reconstructs various corrupted point clouds by decomposing the reconstruction of a complete point cloud into detailed local patches and a coarse global shape, thereby alleviating the issue of positional leakage in the reconstruction process.